Skip to main content

 Create Codex Project

 To later use Codex, we must first create a Project.
 Here we assume some (question, answer) pairs have already been added to the Codex Project.
-To learn how that was done, see our tutorial: Populating Codex.

 Our existing Codex Project contains the following entries: